erwald/blog/posts/dimensions-of-animal-advocacy-terminology.md

 ## Status Quo

 Let us quickly survey the current landscape.
 Here are some common overarching terms used in animal advocacy, with frequency of use on the y-axis, courtesy of Google Ngram.
 The plot shows "animal welfare" overtaking "animal rights" in frequency in the late 1990s.
-The gap has again widened significantly starting around 2015, which is not long after Effective Altruism got off the ground as a movement (though I think it unlikely that Effective Altruism is behind the recent change; EA seems far too niche).
+The gap has again widened significantly starting around 2015, which is not long after effective altruism (EA) got off the ground as a movement (though I think it unlikely that effective altruism is behind the recent change; EA seems far too niche).

 ![Plot of Google Ngram frequencies of various animal ethics terms during the last 220 years.]({{ '/img/animal_ethics_ngrams.png' | url }})